 Connect with other sustainability staff and faculty through the AASHE Mentorship & Peer Collaboration Program.
 This is your chance to share knowledge, cooperate on projects and advance the field of higher education sustainability.
-It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on desired goals, relevant experience and overall expertise.
+It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on their goals, experience and interests.
 Applications to participate are accepted each summer.
 If you have any questions, please contact Daita Serghi.